LLNL/MacPatch/docs/MacPatch-Install Distribution Server.md

 	cd /Library/MacPatch/Server
 	./conf/scripts/Setup/DataBaseLDAPSetup.sh
 	./conf/scripts/Setup/WebServicesSetup.shThis distribution server is now configured and running.
-The last step is to edit the Apache virtual host balancer to include the new distribution server.
-Configure "Master" MacPatch serverUsing your favorite editor edit the following file "/Library/MacPatch/Server/Apache2/conf/extra/httpd-vhosts.conf".
+The last step is to edit the Apache virtual host balancer to include the new distribution server.##### Configure "Master" MacPatch server
+Using your favorite editor edit the following file "/Library/MacPatch/Server/Apache2/conf/extra/httpd-vhosts.conf".
 You will want to edit the Virtual host "*:2600" (<VirtualHost *:2600>).
 Find and edit the lines:    #WslBalanceStart
-    BalancerMember http://localhost:3601 route=localhost-site1 loadfactor=50    #WslBalanceStop  Add the line below the first "**BalancerMember**"    BalancerMember http://[YOUR_SERVER_NAME_OR_IP]:3601 route=[YOUR_SERVER_NAME]-site1 loadfactor=50Add the server(s) via the Admin consoleLogin to the MacPatch admin console with a admin account and go to "Admin->Server->MacPatch Server" and add the new server.
-Restart the MacPatch services
+    BalancerMember http://localhost:3601 route=localhost-site1 loadfactor=50    #WslBalanceStop  Add the line below the first "**BalancerMember**"    BalancerMember http://[YOUR_SERVER_NAME_OR_IP]:3601 route=[YOUR_SERVER_NAME]-site1 loadfactor=50Add the server(s) via the Admin consoleLogin to the MacPatch admin console with a admin account and go to "Admin->Server->MacPatch Server" and add the new server.##### Start the MacPatch services

-	./conf/scripts/Setup/StartServices.py --load All
+	/Library/MacPatch/Server/conf/scripts/Setup/StartServices.py --load All